hsivonen/encoding_bench/README.md

 for x-user-defined is loading binary data using XHR (in pre-`ArrayBuffer` code).

-For testing encoders, the relevant cases are URL parsing (almost always ASCII), form submission (explicitly not optimized for speed in encoding_rs for legacy encodings) and POSTing stuff using XHR (UTF-16 to UTF-8 encode only).
-Because it was too troublesome to find real-world workloads representing POSTing stuff, simply using the decoder (Wikipedia) benchmarks in reverse was chosen as a matter of expediency.
+For testing encoders, the relevant cases are URL parsing (almost always ASCII), form submission (typically mostly human-readable text) and POSTing stuff using XHR (UTF-16 to UTF-8 encode only).
+Because it was too troublesome to find real-world workloads representing POSTing stuff using XHR and because URL parsing is almost always ASCII, the form submission case is measured even though (except when encoding to UTF-8), encoding_rs explicitly doesn't attempt to optimize that case for speed but for size.
+The test data is a plain-text extract from each corresponding HTML decoder test file.